 TM Forum API Partner Program Accelerates API Economy with GSMA, CAMARA, and MEF Collaborations

-COPENHAGEN, June 18, 2024 /EINPresswire.com/ -- TM Forum has announced the first results of its API Partner Program with two collaborations focused on driving standardization and harmonization of next generation APIs to reduce complexity, increase agility and create new revenue opportunities through faster monetization of networks.
+COPENHAGEN, June 18, 2024 /EINPresswire.com/ -- At DTW24 – Ignite, TM Forum has announced the first results of its API Partner Program with two collaborations focused on driving standardization and harmonization of next generation APIs to reduce complexity, increase agility and create new revenue opportunities through faster monetization of networks.

 Firstly, as part of the GSMA’s Open Gateway initiative, the GSMA and TM Forum are collaborating on a complete set of APIs to monetize network capabilities using TM Forum’s widely adopted Open API standards and the Linux Foundation's CAMARA APIs.